yuki24/artemis/README.md

 }
 ```

-Then you could the class method that has the matching name `artist`:
+Then you could call the class method that has the matching name `artist`:

 ```ruby
 Artsy.artist(id: "pablo-picasso")